marshallrichards/turbodrone/README.md

 ## Development
 To follow along with development, download the [Hiturbo APK](https://play.google.com/store/apps/details?id=com.vison.macrochip.hiturbo.fpv&hl=en_US) from a mirror site and decompile to java files with [jadx](https://github.com/skylot/jadx).
 From there, explore the java files like `HyControlConsumer.java` and `UDPHeartbeat.java` to understand the implemenetation of the protocols.
 Additionally, Wireshark is your friend for understanding the raw data packets being sent and received.
+Watch this [video](https://x.com/marshallrichrds/status/1923165437698670818) for an overview into the reverse engineering process used.